milanpanyik/portf_project_1/README.md

 It generates a random combination of two cards from the deck.

 ## How to try
-If you copy the code, you can pretty much try it everywhere you want.
+If you copy the code, you can pretty much try it everywhere you might want.